davidsilvasmith/vexti-cms/README.md

 * TOC
 {:toc}

+after pulling down the codebase run install-dependencies.sh to install the dependencies.
+`sh install-dependencies.sh`

 ***warning *** the code probably doesn't work right now (hardcoded paths) but I wanted to get this where someone else can look / modify

 ## About